mxriuki/phase-0-html-experiencing-html-lab/README.md

 In your terminal, while still inside of this labs directory, create a new file called `my_list.txt` by running `touch my_list.txt`.
 The file extension suggests to humans and operating systems that it contains text.
-Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.
+Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS.
+Code.

 Below is a collection of plant names.